MadStu/noughts-and-crosses/README.md

 - __The Gameboard__

   - The Gameboard area is where you play the game.
-  - On top of the gameboard it displays who's turn it is also whether the hard mode is ON or OFF.
+  - On top of the gameboard it displays who's turn it is and also whether the hard mode is ON or OFF.
   - The hard mode can be toggled on or off by clicking or tapping the ON/OFF text.
   - The ON/OFF toggle is using the Edo font.
   - The game will reset if the user toggles the hard mode.